‘If you can’t say it, write it’: French kids reveal abuse

 Started by a police officer who was himself sexually abused as a boy and founded a child protection group called Les Papillons (“Butterflies”), the two-year-old program runs under the motto: “If you can’t say it, write it.”

 But 13% concerns school bullying, 21% physical abuse, and 7% sexual abuse.
-In the latter group, 30% occurred within the family circle, and 70% were concerned girls.
+In the latter group, 30% occurred within the family circle and 70% concerned girls.

 “It’s useful for some children who cannot get to speak out loud of painful things, or who don’t know whom to talk to,” said Florence, the principal of a school for 3- to 10-year-olds in a rural area of eastern France.